Facebook extends ban on hate speech to ‘white nationalists’

 “This is long overdue as the country continues to deal with the grip of hate and the increase in violent white supremacy,” she said.
 “We need the tech sector to do its part to combat these efforts.”

-Though Facebook said it has been working on the change for three months, it comes less than two weeks after Facebook received widespread criticism after the suspect in shootings at two New Zealand mosques that killed 49 people was able to broadcast the massacre on live video on Facebook.
+Though Facebook Inc. said it has been working on the change for three months, it comes less than two weeks after Facebook received widespread criticism after the suspect in shootings at two New Zealand mosques that killed 50 people was able to broadcast the massacre on live video on Facebook.
+Also on Wednesday, a man convicted on state murder charges in a deadly car attack at a white nationalist rally in Charlottesville, Virginia, pleaded guilty to federal hate crime charges.
+The bloodshed in 2017 prompted tech companies to take a firmer stand against accounts used to promote hate and violence.

-As part of the change, people who search for terms associated with white supremacy will be directed to a group called Life After Hate, which was founded by former extremists who want to help people leave the violent far-right.
+But apparently not enough.
+Now, Facebook is trying to do more.
+As part of Wednesday’s change, people who search for terms associated with white supremacy on Facebook will be directed to a group called Life After Hate, which was founded by former extremists who want to help people leave the violent far-right.

 Clarke called the idea that white supremacism is different than white nationalism or white separatism a misguided “distinction without a difference.”